 Inflammatory breast lesions are more suspicious for malignancy

-If an ultrasound scan reveals an inflammatory mass that does not seem to tranfrom into pus (a thick, sticky pale yellow or yellow-green fluid) and does not seem to respond to antibiotics, (and get smaller or resolve), then the possibility of underlying breast carcinoma would have to be seriously considered.
+If an ultrasound scan reveals an inflammatory mass that does not seem to transform into pus (a thick, sticky pale yellow or yellow-green fluid) and does not seem to respond to antibiotics, (and get smaller or resolve), then there must be the consideration of an underlying breast carcinoma.

-Subareolar and peripheral breast abscesses
+Peripheral and Subareolar breast abscesses

-Subareolar breast abscesses are a bit more troublesome in terms of management, because they tend to last longer and tend to recur.
-Even though it is a rare condition, it tends to affect young women the most.
+Subareolar breast abscesses are a bit more troublesome in terms of management, because they tend to last longer and recur.
+Even though it is a rare condition, these abscesses affect young women the most.

 Subareolar abscesses might even require a more extensive surgical intervention, including the removal of any damaged ducts, (depending on the situation and underlying cause) and reconstruction of the nipple.

 Imaging studies for breast abscesses

 A breast abscess will likely appear on a mammogram as an ill-defined mass, typically with some areas of increased density and distortion.
 These types of features can not be confidently differentiated from breast cancer lesions.
 Mammography is also less sensitive for the diagnosis of younger women and those with dense breast tissue.

 Ultrasound can help distinguish between an abscess and breast cancer

-However, when the abscess is located right under the nipple and without a palpable mass, the abscess might not even show up on ultrasound at all.
-This might be a situation where MRI is used as it tends to provide a more comprehensive view of the lesion, even below the nipple.
+However, when the abscess is right under the nipple and without a palpable mass, the abscess might not even show up on ultrasound at all.
+This is a situation where an MRI scan might be useful as it tends to provide a more comprehensive view of the lesion, even below the nipple.